julelang/manual/src/concurrency/channels.md

 A select statement's case can only take a single expression, and this expression must always involve either receiving data from a channel or sending data to a channel.
 The select statement evaluates each given expression and uses the first case that is eligible.
 If multiple cases are eligible, one of the eligible cases is chosen randomly.

 When a receive expression (e.g., `<-c`) is used as a case in a select statement, the select checks if data can be received from the channel.
-If data is available to be receive, the select statement evaluates this case as eligible.
+If data is available to be received, the select statement evaluates this case as eligible.
 Similarly, if a send expression (e.g., `c <-`) is used, the select checks if data can be sent to the channel.
 If the channel can receive data, the select statement evaluates this case as eligible.

 Select statements are categorized into two types: non-blocking select and blocking select.
 If a select statement includes a default case, it is a non-blocking select.
 If it does not have a default case, it is a blocking select.

 Non-blocking select statements check all cases only once, and if none are ready, they fall back to the default case.
 A blocking select, on the other hand, checks all cases and blocks the program's execution until at least one case becomes eligible.

 Expressions of each case will be evaluated once before the select statement and will be used again when an attempt is made to select a case.
-Nil channels do not cause errors such as runtime panics, select statements simply ignore them.
+Nil channels do not cause errors such as runtime panics; select statements simply ignore them.
 If all channels are nil or closed, blocking select statements will block indefinitely.

 Using a select statement is similar to using a match statement and is written almost the same way.
 However, unlike match statements, select statements can use `break` statements but do not support `fall` statements.